THargreaves/into-the-tidyverse/README.md

 ### General Help

 See the end of the session one presentation for ways to find general help.
-Also feel free to contact me by email.
+Also feel free to contact me by email or reach out to me on [LinkedIn](https://www.linkedin.com/in/tim-hargreaves/).